ObserveX/solarwinds-java-apm-instrumentation/README.md

 #CMD ["/usr/local/konakart/bin/startkonakart.sh", "run"]

 ```
-Build your custom Docker image:
+2) Build your custom Docker image:
 ```
 docker build -t custom_konakart .
 ```
-Run a new container using your custom Docker image:
+3) Run a new container using your custom Docker image:
 ```
 docker run -d --name custom_kk9600 -p 8780:8780 -p 8783:8783 custom_konakart
 ```
+### You can then access Konakart here: http://localhost:8780/.
+Generate load on application and verify APM data in SolarWinds.

+## Below is the docker image created from the above build.
+## Pull and Run this Docker Image with SolarWinds APM already instrumented.
+Modify the servicekey as needed.
+docker run -d --name kk8300 -p 8780:8780 -p 8783:8783 soultechie/solarwinds-apm

 ### Steps for Enabling RUM(FrontEnd monitoring) via manual injection

 1) On SolarWinds —> Add Data —> Website —> Select Real User Monitoring and provide the Name and URL —> Copy the script.